Ingredients:

 3. Brush a large bowl with butter.
 Remove dough from dough hook, reform into a ball and add to the large bowl, turning to coat.
 Cover with plastic wrap and let rise in warm place until double in size, about 1 hour.

-4. Brush a 9 x 13 inch casserole pan with butter.
-Remove dough from bowl to a lightly floured flat surface, shape into a rectangle and divide dough in half.
-Place half of the dough back into the large bowl, cover with plastic wrap for later.
-Using a rolling pin, roll the dough you have out on the flat surface roughly into a 9 x 13 inch rectangle shape.
-Place the dough into the bottom of the 9 x 13 inch prepared pan, stretching the dough to fit into the corners and the sides of the pan, press into place.
+4. Heavily grease a 9-inch x 13-inch casserole pan with butter.
+Remove dough from bowl and divide in half, return half back into bowl and cover with plastic wrap for later.
+Using a rolling pin, roll the dough you have out on the flat floured surface roughly into a 9-inch x 13-inch rectangle shape.
+Place the dough into the bottom of the prepared pan, stretching the dough to fit into the corners and press into place.